AMorporkian/koa-smart-static/README.md

-Middleware for Koa to server a folder (and any subsequent subfolders/files) under a name declared by the user.
+Middleware for Koa to serve a folder (and any subsequent subfolders/files) under a name declared by the user.

-Syntax: `app.use(server(relativePath, nameToServeUnder))`
+Syntax: `app.use(serve(relativePath, nameToServeUnder))`

 ## Example
 ```